Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 ---
-title: "Research on Income Distribution's Explanatory Power"
+title: "Research on Income Distribution's Explanatory Power on Product Demand"
 description: "This proposal shows how we conduct research on income distribtion.
 It is written to limit scope and avoid runaway exploration."
 image: /assets/social-card-pub.png
 ---
-# Research on Income Distribution's Explanatory Power
+# Research on Income Distribution's Explanatory Power on Product Demand
-This proposal shows how we conduct research on income distribution.
+This proposal shows how we conduct research on, e.g., income distribution.
 It is written to limit scope and avoid runaway exploration.
 It is an update on the same research documented in [Canback, S. and F. D'Agnese (2008): *Where in the World Is the Market](../papers/Canback-D'Agnese-Where-in-the-World-Is-the-Market.pdf).

 ### Hypotheses